aws-solutions-library-samples/aws-insurancelake-etl/resources/file_formats.md

 ## Input Specification

-Input specification configuration is defined in the `input-spec` section of the JSON configuration file.
+Input specification configuration is defined in the `input-spec` section of the workflow's JSON configuration file.
 The filename follows the convention of `<database name>-<table name>.json` and is stored in the `/etl/transformation-spec` folder in the `etl-scripts` bucket.
-When using CDK for deployment, the contents of `/lib/glue_scripts/lib/transformation-spec` directory will be automatically deployed to this location.
-The Input Specification section is used to specify input file format configuration and other data pipeline configuration, and co-exists with the `transforma-spec` section.
+When using CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-spec` directory will be automatically deployed to this location.
+The Input Specification section is used to specify input file format configuration and other data pipeline configuration, and co-exists with the `transform-spec` section.

 |Parameter  |Description
 |---    |---